Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 Ice or frost on refrigerant lines or condenser coils is the most visible sign.
 Ice forming on the copper lines connecting indoor and outdoor units indicates the problem originates in the evaporator circuit.

-Systems that run continuously without reaching their setpoint often have frozen coils, preventing proper heat absorption.
+Systems that run continuously without reaching their setpoint often have frozen coils.
+This prevents proper heat absorption.
 Weak airflow from supply vents may indicate ice blocking the indoor coil.

 Water pooling near the indoor air handler during off-cycles suggests thawing ice.
-Short cycling—frequent on-and-off operation—indicates the system is attempting to protect itself from freeze conditions.
+Short cycling, (frequent on-and-off operation), indicates the system is attempting to protect itself from freezing conditions.

 Why You Should Never Just Let the Ice Melt

-Turning the system off and restarting it after thawing without diagnosis risks severe damage.
+Turning the system off and restarting it after thawing without diagnosis and dealing with the problem risks severe damage.

 When ice melts, liquid refrigerant can return to the compressor.
 Compressors are designed to compress vapor, not liquid.
 Liquid slugging can destroy internal components instantly.
-Compressor replacement often costs $1,500–$3,000 or more.
+Compressor replacement can be expensive, often costing between $1,500–$3,000 or more.

 A woman paying for compressor replacement.